cleargoal/tasks-app/README.md

 Delete a task:
 `DELETE /api/tasks/{id}`

-Note: You cannot delete completed tasks (tasks with status "done").
-Only tasks with status "todo" can be deleted.
+Note: You cannot delete completed tasks (tasks with the status "done").
+Only tasks with the status "todo" can be deleted.